 - Kickstarter is NOT a charity: This is the second reason that you should not charge retail pricing–or higher–for any “products” you’re putting on Kickstarter.
 This is probably the number one thing I see project creators do wrong.
 They treat Kickstarter like a platform for charity.
 Just because people are supporting your dreams doesn’t mean that you shouldn’t offer them fair value for their support.

-- Scarcity is important: This is something I’ve come to believe the more I study Kickstarter.
+- Urgency is important: This is something I’ve come to believe the more I study Kickstarter.
 You need to give potential backers as many reasons as possible to back the project NOW, not later.
 You might only get one chance to engage them as part of your dream, so if they think, “Oh, I’ll just come back later,” there’s a decent chance they’ll never return.
 The good news for backers is that if they support your project and they later decide it’s not for them, it’s totally fine–they can cancel their pledge anytime during the campaign (we let people cancel their pledge after the campaign as a show of goodwill).
-This is where scarcity comes in.
-Sure, you should have a few unlimited reward levels.
-You need an anchor price somewhere among the rewards–a standard price for the product you’re creating.
-Backers will use that price as a point of comparison to the other levels.
-For all other reward levels, make them limited levels.
-Even if they’re limited to large groups of people.
 Give people a reason to back the project NOW instead of later.

 - Structure your pricing so shipping and add-ons aren’t confusing for you: This is just an accounting note.
 For Viticulture, I had a $59 reward level and a $79 reward level, and international shipping was a $20 add-on.
 So I had a bunch of $79 pledges come through, and it was impossible to know from the subject line of the backer alert e-mail if it was a $79-level pledge or a $59-level + international shipping pledge.
 It’s a tiny thing, but it’ll make your life a little easier.

 - Don’t have too many reward levels: Yeah, I shouldn’t be talking after having so many reward levels on Viticulture.
 It’s a learning process, folks.
 I don’t necessarily subscribe to the theory that too many reward levels is confusing for backers–rather, I think the way you write reward levels is what separates the confusing projects from the non-confusing ones.
-But I just can’t think of a GOOD reason that a project would need more than 7-10 reward levels.
-7 seems like the sweet spot to me.
-I would suggest starting with 5-7 levels and eventually increase to 8-10 levels based on backer feedback or some nice surprises you have planned.
+I think 3 reward levels is the sweet spot, +/- 1.
+[This opinion is updated.]

 - Give backers something NOW: Many of us who have backed multiple Kickstarter projects are used to waiting a long time to get our rewards.
 It’s just the name of the game–things take a while to be manufactured.
 However, there are some people that want something now, and that’s okay.
 Give those people a reward level that appeals to them.
 For Viticulture, that meant that we shipped out corkscrews and wine glasses to domestic backers within two weeks of the project ending.
 Those people will receive their games in May.
 This won’t work for every project, but if it works for yours, make it happen.